mojtaba-eshghie/SoliDiffy/related-works/README.md

   ## [HyperAST: Enabling Efficient Analysis of Software Histories at Scale](https://dl.acm.org/doi/10.1145/3551349.3560423)
   - Proposes a new type of AST data structure to improve analysis.
   - Adjacent topic to the project, not directly linked but probably relevant enough.
-  - Haven't looked into technical details, but as I understand it it works as follows: Instead of multitudes of ASTs being built for every version of a file, one HyperAST is built instead containing extra information about what nodes were changed and when.
+  - Haven't looked into technical details, but as I understand it works as follows: Instead of multitudes of ASTs being built for every version of a file, one HyperAST is built instead containing extra information about what nodes were changed and when.
   - Compared to Spoon, a java AST builder and analyzer their approach performs orders of magnitudes better in terms of runtime and memory usage.

   ## [Move-Optimized Source Code Tree Differencing](https://dl.acm.org/doi/10.1145/2970276.2970315)